 - feel safe and secure

-Physical and mental health are linked.
-If chronic illness affects a person’s ability to complete their regular tasks, this may lead to depression and stress.
+Physical and mental health have strong connections.
+For example, if a chronic illness affects a person’s ability to complete their regular tasks, it may lead to depression and stress.
 These feelings could be due to financial problems or mobility issues.

-A person is born with a range of genes, and in some people, an unusual genetic pattern can lead to a less-than-optimum level of health.
+A person is born with a variety of genes.
+In some people, an unusual genetic pattern or change can lead to a less-than-optimum level of health.
 People may inherit genes from their parents that increase their risk for certain health conditions.

-Environmental factors play a role.
-Sometimes the environment alone is enough to impact health.
+Environmental factors play a role in health.
+Sometimes, the environment alone is enough to impact health.
 Other times, an environmental trigger can cause illness in a person who has an increased genetic risk of a particular disease.

-Access to healthcare plays a role, but the WHO suggests that the following factors may have a bigger impact on health than this:
+Access to healthcare plays a role, but the WHO suggest that the following factors may have a more significant impact on health than this:

 - where a person lives